OmarMorsi/ThndrApp/README.md

 - Implemented two screens: one for the native splash screen and another for the Tickers list screen.
 - Fetched the endpoint to retrieve all the tickers and listed them in a ScrollView.
 - Implemented a search bar input that returns the items being searched for and serves as a parameter for the endpoint.
-- Created a unit test for UI verification and another for the endpoint.
+- Created a unit test for UI and another for Service.
-- Added images/icons instead of those retrieved from the Ticker Details v3 endpoint, which fetches a single ticker.
-- Checked the responsiveness of the app across all devices, ensuring it loads correctly without any errors.
+- Implemented some error handling to ensure the app loads correctly without crashes.

-## Improvements
+## Enhancements

-- Add unit tests for the codebase.
+- Add more unit tests to cover the whole codebase.
-- Use the icon_URL instead of a random Image for each Ticker.
+- Figure out the api contract to actually fetch the icon_URL instead of a random static Image for each Ticker.
 - Enhance the search bar fetching method, making it more dynamic.
 - Use Redux for better management of the app.
-- Enhance the design even to be user-friendly even more.
+- Implement better theme management to facilitate futur designing.